Berenice Abbott: Personal life

 The film Berenice Abbott: A View of the 20th Century, which showed 200 of her black and white photographs, suggests that she was a "proud proto-feminist"; someone who was ahead of her time in feminist theory.
 Before the film was completed she questioned, "The world doesn't like independent women, why, I don't know, but I don't care."

 Despite being a lesbian, Berenice Abbott mostly kept her sexual orientation a secret, particularly in her later years.
-Despite her desire to keep her sexual orientation a secret, she spent thirty years living with her companion, art critic Elizabeth McCausland.
+Nonetheless, she spent thirty years living with her companion, art critic Elizabeth McCausland.
 She gradually distanced herself from that identity, wanting to be known as a photographer, despite some accounts claiming she was openly gay in her early years.

 Abbott's life and work are the subject of the 2017 novel The Realist: A Novel of Berenice Abbott, by Sarah Coleman.

 The first comprehensive biography was published in 2018, Berenice Abbott: A Life in Photography by Julia Van Haaften (W. W. Norton); it was nominated for a PEN America award and a Lammy in biography, and excerpted in The Paris Review April 10, 2018.